Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter10.md

 - `clear` for cleaning up the "database"
 - `removeItem` for removing data

 In a moment we'll see `setItem` and `getItem` in action for our simple "app", but first let's see where we left.

-W> ### Don't store sensitive data in localStorage localStorage should be used for what it is: a super simple "database" for persisting user preferences, simple data, and nothing more.
-You might be tempted to save everything into it, like passwords or authentication credentials.
-If so [please stop](https://www.rdegges.com/2018/please-stop-using-local-storage/).

 So here it is.
 We have an HTML form in **form.html** for inserting notes:

 ```html
 <!DOCTYPE html>